hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ```

 Ensure to clean and build your Gradle project and then deploy to PWS by running `cf push` from the same folder as the manifest.yml.
 Also you can deploy to PCF using the STS plugin.
-If the host is already taken, add a
+If the host is already taken, add a `host` entry to the manifest.yml file.

 ## Building Out The UI Client